Glossary

 Raceme - simple flower head in which the elongated axis bears a number of flowers with short stems of nearly equal length.

-Rachis - elongated axis of an inflorescence.
+Rachis - elongated axis of an inflorescence; a grass bearing flower stalks at short intervals.

-Rhizome - underground stem.
+Rhizome - Underground stem.

 Ruminated - appears as if chewed upon.

-Scape - leafless flower stalk growing directly from the ground.
+- leafless flower stalk growing directly from the ground.

 Scarious - dry, membranous in texture.